-Cheryl is the News & Travel Editor for Time Out in Southeast Asia, where she covers lifestyle news and happenings across Asia and builds Time Out's presence in Jakarta, Bali, and Kuala Lumpur.
-She left the PR world for the freelance life in 2019 before joining Time Out to cover what she loves best – things to do, culture, travel, and nightlife.
+Cheryl is the Editor for Time Out Singapore and Asia.
+She oversees all editorial content for the sites, working with staff writers and freelance contributors to suss out the latest in lifestyle and travel across the region.
+She left the PR world for the freelance life in 2019, where she specialised in B2B technology content.
+Cheryl joined Time Out in 2020 to cover what she loves best – things to do, culture, travel, and nightlife.

-In her free time, Cheryl engages in a myriad of hobbies, such as pottery, bouldering, pickleball, hiking, and scuba diving.
+In her free time, Cheryl engages in a myriad of hobbies, such as rock climbing, hiking, scuba diving, and reading.

 Cheryl Sekkappan